Abstract-Dex/Stock-Price-Prediction-LSTM/README.md

 ## Installation

-PyTorch for macbook needs to be installed using the following command:
+-PyTorch for macbook needs to be installed using the following command:
 `pip3 install torch torchvision torchaudio`

-Test using the following code:
+Verify PyTorch using the following code:

 ```python
 import torch